 It is a good practice to collect and manage the crucial resource data like CPU, I/O, and memory.
 These data can be collected from different sources like Dynamic Management Views, PerfMon, and other system tables and views.
 The frequency with which we should collect all these data depends on server activity.

 Tune the monitoring strategy

-From your monitoring or SQL Server health check strategy depends on how quick you will receive the warning notification and can react on it.
-You need to check all your alert settings and do not receive duplicates or any false alarms.
-All this may increase the response time.
+From your monitoring or SQL Server, the health check strategy depends on how quickly you will receive the warning notification and can react on it.
+You need to check all your alert settings and do not accept duplicates or any false alarms.
+All of this may increase the response time.